by Scott Mehl © Unofficial Royalty 2018

 On September 18, 1768, in Darmstadt, Landgraviate of Hesse-Darmstadt, now in the German state of Hesse, Carl married Princess Friederike of Hesse-Darmstadt, the daughter of Georg Wilhelm of Hesse-Darmstadt and Maria Luise Albertine of Leiningen-Falkenburg-Dagsburg.
 Carl and Friederike had ten children:

-• Karl (1785-1837) – unmarried
+- Karl (1785-1837) – unmarried

 As Duke, Carl established a police force, promoted agriculture, reduced the number of districts within the duchy, and introduced compulsory education.
 The peaceful duchy was thrown into turmoil when Napoleon’s forces occupied the duchy in 1806.
 While many other German rulers were forced into exile, Carl’s position as the brother of the British Queen, and father of the Prussian Queen allowed him to remain in Strelitz during the occupation.
-He was later forced to join Napoleon’s Confederation of the Rhine and fight along with the French forces.
+He was later forced to join Napoleon’s Confederation of the Rhine and fight with the French forces.
 However, Carl later began to rally the people of Mecklenburg-Strelitz to fight against the French Emperor and helped to bring about his defeat.
 In recognition of Carl’s efforts, the Duchy received several territorial gains at the Congress of Vienna in 1814-1815.
-And in June 1815, thanks primarily to the efforts of Carl’s son and heir, Mecklenburg-Strelitz was raised to a Grand Duchy with Carl becoming the first Grand Duke.
+In June 1815, thanks primarily to the efforts of Carl’s son and heir, Mecklenburg-Strelitz was raised to a Grand Duchy with Carl becoming the first Grand Duke.

 At the same time he became Grand Duke, Carl handed over most of his powers to his son, while remaining head of state.
 The following summer, he traveled to visit and spend time with his family throughout the German monarchies, where he developed an inflammation of the lungs.
 Despite appearing to recover, he fell ill again that autumn and died in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern on November 6, 1816.
 His funeral was held eight days later in Mirow, Grand Duchy of Mecklenburg-Strelitz, now in the German state of Mecklenburg-Vorpommern, where he was buried in the New Crypt of the Johanniterkirche (link in German).